-Types of Arthritis in the Hand and Wrist
+Types of Arthritis in the Hand Wrist

 Osteoarthritis: A degenerative “wear and tear” type of arthritis where the cartilage gradually wears away.
 This causes bone to rub on bone and can produce bone spurs.
 Osteoarthritis develops slowly, and the pain increases overtime.